schmidt-software/KeenWrite/docs/typesetting.md

 These are described in the subsequent sections.
 Once the requirements have been met, continue reading to learn how to typeset a document.

-# Install typesetter
+# Download typesetter

-Install the typesetting software as follows:
+Download the typesetting software as follows:

 1. Start the text editor.
 1. Click **File → Export As → PDF**.